turboRails/ermasterr/README.md

 # ermaster-fast
 A fork of ERMaster(http://ermaster.sourceforge.net).
 It's faster when using a large .erm file.

+# Install
+Copy the contents of the dropins folder to the dropins folder located in the root of your Eclipse installation.

 # What is ERMaster?
 ERMaster is GUI editor for ER diagram.
 It runs as Eclipse plug-in.